 The expert’s work begins with obtaining an understanding of the facts of the case.
 This includes gathering information on the incident causing the loss and the individual making the claim.
 Such information includes the individual’s date of birth, race, gender, educational level, licenses and certifications held, employment information and medical information.

 The individual’s employment information is very important in determining their lost earnings and benefits.
-Employment information to be gathered includes the individual’s pre-loss history of employment, earnings and fringe benefits, and their current employment status, earnings and fringe benefits.
+Employment information to be gathered includes the individual’s pre-loss history of employment and their current employment status, earnings and fringe benefits.

 Documents useful in analyzing the individual’s past earnings and benefits include income tax returns, W-2s, recent pay stubs, annual fringe benefit statements and personnel files.
 If the individual is self-employed, you will need to obtain information on the income, expenses and net profits of the business in order to evaluate their earnings from that business.